 Note: Under section 465C of the Corporations Act, a person may not, without the leave of the Court, oppose an application for winding-up unless, within the period prescribed by the rules (see subrule (3) of this rule), the person has filed, and served on the plaintiff, notice of the grounds on which the person opposes the application and an affidavit verifying the matters stated in the notice.

-2.10 Intervention in proceeding by Commission (Corporations Act s.
-1330) — Form 5
+2.10 Intervention in proceeding by ASIC (Corporations Act s.
+1330) (Form 5)

 (1) If ASIC intends to intervene in a proceeding, ASIC must file a notice of intervention in accordance with Form 5.